Sid2005-ui/Healthcare-Analysis/README.md

 - Original Ethnicity & Source Ethnicity: Supports culturally sensitive outreach and identifies discrepancies in recorded ethnicity.

 #  How This Is Helpful
-- This project empowers healthcare organizations to improve screening compliance, reduce disparities, and enhance member engagement through data-driven decision-making.
+- This project empowers healthcare organizations to improve screening compliance and enhance member engagement through data-driven decision-making.
+- It helps find out if people from different languages or backgrounds are getting screened equally.
+- It helps doctors and clinics focus on people who missed their screenings